 In this program you will immerse yourself in robotics engineering and discovering the science and technology behind robot design and operations.
 You'll learn sensor operations, programming, pneumatics, and manufacturing techniques and use this information to solve a challenging robotics problem.
 Each subgroup in the session will brainstorm, design, build, and test its own creation.
 During the week you'll spend time outside of the lab exploring important business aspects of robotics including marketing, entrepreneurship, management, and teamwork skills.
 The chance to show your team's design superiority will come when robots meet for the climactic end-of-session tournament!
 This session is particularly useful in preparing participants for entry or leadership within their high school's robotics team.

-Students will explore engineering careers and learn about the various engineering disciplines such as-- civil, electrical/computer, mechanical, industrial, biomedical** through hands-on activities and projects.
+Students will explore engineering careers and learn about the various engineering disciplines such as-- architectural, electrical/computer, mechanical, industrial, biomedical** through hands-on activities and projects.
 This Frontiers track will emphasize the role of engineers as creative problem solvers making a difference in society.
 Participants will also learn how best to prepare in high school to major in engineering in college. ** Engineering disciplines shown are based on faculty and staff availability and are subject to change.
-Participants will not choose specific disciplines but will be preassigned to tracks based on availability.
+Currently planned tracks are as follows: Track I-Mechanical Engineering, Architectural Engineering, Biomedical Engineering and Manufacturing Engineering.
+Track II- Biomedical Engineering, Electrical and Computer Engineering, Aerospace Engineering and Industrial Engineering.

 Women's Leadership Academy: Setting Your Future Direction